Sloth-on-meth/valetudo-gamepad-control/README.md

 * 🚀 Toggle speed boost with the **Circle** button
 * 🏠 Return the robot to the dock with the **Triangle** button
 * 🎯 Smooth directional control with automatic speed scaling
-* 🛡️ Built-in clamping and retry handling to prevent API abuse/errors
+* 🛡️ Built-in clamping and retry handling to prevent API errors

 ---